Statistical testing of random number generators and their improvement using randomness extraction: A Variety of Post-Processing Methods

-Adding quantum hardware may initially seem to imply introducing numerous assumptions, however, following the \textit{device-independent} approach, this hardware can in principle be treated as an untrusted \textit{black box} (which could even have been built by an adversary, so long as it can be shielded once in use and meets some minimal requirements).
-We call the added assumptions \textit{minimal} because they are either fundamental to physics -- e.g.\ information cannot travel faster than light speed -- or no cryptography can ever be done without them -- e.g.\ the devices are shielded (there are no backdoors)\@.
-This is made possible by the development of \textit{device-independent} protocols, which rely on Bell tests \cite{brunner2014bell}\@.
-The idea is to use the initial RNG to generate random challenges for the quantum device, and then studying its response.
-With ideal (noiseless) devices, this approach can be used to \textit{self-test} the inner functioning of the device, i.e.\ one can uniquely identify the implemented quantum states and measurements from the observed challenge-response statistics alone.
-For real (noisy) devices, this approach can be used to bound the adversary's guessing power, and thus guarantee min-entropy, over the device's outputs or responses.
-For a review on the subject, together with its minimal assumptions (called loopholes), we refer the reader to \cite{acin2016certified}\@.
-This approach crucially relies on quantum resources, which have this self-testing property, and has no classical analogue.
-See \Cref{fig:physical-ext} for an illustration.\\
+Adding quantum hardware may initially seem to imply introducing numerous assumptions; however, following the \textit{{device-independent}} approach, this hardware can, in principle, be treated as an untrusted \textit{{black box}} (which could even have been built by an adversary, so long as it can be shielded once in use and meets some minimal requirements).
+We call the added assumptions \textit{{minimal}} because they are either fundamental to physics---e.g.,\ information cannot travel faster than light speed---or no cryptography can ever be performed without them---e.g.,\ the devices are shielded (there are no backdoors)\@.
+This is made possible by the development of device-independent protocols, which rely on Bell tests~\cite{brunner2014bell}\@.
+The idea is to use the initial RNG to generate random challenges for the quantum device and~then study its response.
+With~ideal (noiseless) devices, this approach can be used to \textit{{self-test}} the inner functioning of the device, i.e.,\ one can uniquely identify the implemented quantum states and measurements from the observed challenge--response statistics alone.
+For~real (noisy) devices, this approach can be used to bound the adversary's guessing power, and~thus guarantee min-entropy, over~the device's outputs or responses.
+This approach crucially relies on quantum resources, which have this self-testing property, and~has no classical analogue.
+For a review on the subject, together with its minimal assumptions (called loopholes), we refer the reader to~\cite{acin2016certified}\@.
+See Figure~\ref{fig:physical-ext} for an~illustration.